mataroa-blog/mataroa/README.md

 docker compose up
 ```

+If you have also configured hosts as described above in the "Set up subdomains"
-Now mataroa should be locally accessible at:
+section, mataroa should now be locally accessible at
 [http://mataroalocal.blog:8000/](http://mataroalocal.blog:8000/)

-The database data will be saved in the git-ignored docker volume
+Note: The database data are saved in the git-ignored `docker-postgres-data` docker
-`docker-postgres-data`, located in the root of the project.
+volume, located in the root of the project.

 ### Dependencies